-Originally founded as a program of the Association for Computing Machinery ("ACM") in 2004, Computer Science Teachers Association, LLC ("CSTA") was later recognized as a not-for-profit corporation founded to empower, engage, and advocate for Computer Science teachers grades Kindergarten ("K") through 12 worldwide.
+Originally founded as a program of the Association for Computing Machinery ("ACM") in 2004, Computer Science Teachers Association, LLC ("CSTA") was later recognized as a not-for-profit corporation founded to empower, engage, and advocate for computer science teachers in grades kindergarten through high school worldwide.
 CSTA commenced program operations as a not-for-profit organization on March 1, 2017.